agis/pglockanalyze-action/README.md

 ## Usage

-You have to bring your own `postgres:` service container (any version), specify the connection parameters and the action executes pglockanalyze against it using the files you provide.
+You have to bring your own `postgres:` service container, specify the connection parameters and the action executes pglockanalyze against it using the migrations you provide.

-If your repository contains older migrations, set `migrations_path` to the directory containing them together with `migration_command`.
-The action will automatically run the pre-existing migrations before analysing the new ones.
-New files are detected by comparing the pull request's base and head commits. `migration_command` runs once with `migrations_path` as its only argument, so it must accept a directory path.
-The action temporarily moves the new migrations away, executes the command to apply the existing ones, restores the new files, and finally analyses them.
-When no new migrations are found the action prints a diagnostic message and exits successfully.

 See https://github.com/agis/pglockanalyze-action/pull/5 for a sample PR demonstrating how one might use this action.

+### Provisioning database

+Most commonly you'll need to bring your database to proper state before analyzing the migrations.
+For example you might need to execute pre-existing migrations (i.e. those existing before the PR being analyzed).
+For this reason set `migrations_path` to the directory containing the migrations, together with `migration_command`.
+The action will then apply the pre-existing migrations before analysing the new ones.
+New files are detected by comparing the pull request's base and head commits.

+If you want to do the provisioning yourself, just set `input_files` instead.

 ## Status